rovalm/personaldeveloperorg/README.md

 # personaldeveloperorg
 Original personal developer org
-This is my personal developer org where i practice sf code Created this read me on the forst day of march two thousand and twenty
+This is my personal developer org where I practice SF Code Created this Rad Me file on 03/01/2020